confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

 WITH (kafka_topic='stocks_topic', value_format='JSON');
 ```

-3. Next, go to the **Streams** tab at the topic and clock on **STOCKS_STREAM**.
-This provides information on the stream, topic (including replication, partitions, and key and value serialization), and schemas.
+3. Next, go to the **Streams** tab at the top and click on **STOCKS_STREAM**.
+This provides information on the stream, output topic (including replication, partitions, and key and value serialization), and schemas.

 <div align="center">
     <img src="images/stream-detail.png" width=50% height=50%>